Edgar Morin: Recognition and legacy

 Morin did not embrace the French postmodern or poststructuralist movements, instead pursuing his own research agenda.
-As a result, US academics did not transport his theories into disciplinary discourses in same fashion as they did Foucault's, Derrida's and Galinon-Mélénec's.
-However, Morin's work spans scholarly and popular literature, and he has appeared on the cover of multiple publications including Sciences Humaines and a special issue of Le Monde.
+As a result, US academics did not transport his theories into disciplinary discourses in same fashion as they did Michel Foucault's, Jacques Derrida's, and Béatrice Galinon-Mélénec's.
+However, Morin's work spans scholarly and popular literature, and he has appeared on the cover of multiple publications including Sciences Humaines, as well as a special issue of Le Monde.

 In addition to being the UNESCO Chair of Complex Thought, Morin is known as a founder of transdisciplinarity.
-As of 2013 he holds honorary doctorates in a variety of social science fields from 21 universities: Messina, Geneva, Milan, Bergamo, Thessaloniki, La Paz, Odense, Perugia, Cosenza, Palermo, Nuevo León, Université Laval in Québec, Brussels, Barcelona, Guadalajara, Valencia, Vera Cruz, Santiago, the Catholic University of Porto Alegre, the Universidade Federal do Rio Grande do Norte, and Candido Mendes University in Rio de Janeiro.
+As of 2013 he held honorary doctorates in a variety of social science fields from 21 universities: Messina, Geneva, Milan, Bergamo, Thessaloniki, La Paz, Odense, Perugia, Cosenza, Palermo, Nuevo León, Université Laval in Québec, Brussels, Barcelona, Guadalajara, Valencia, Vera Cruz, Santiago, the Catholic University of Porto Alegre, the Universidade Federal do Rio Grande do Norte, and Candido Mendes University in Rio de Janeiro.
 Several academic institutions have been named in his honor, with research centers based on his transdisciplinary methods and philosophy.
-These include transdisciplinary methods and philosophy.